Malizma333/line-rider-web-guide/pages/scripting_tutorials/layer_automation.md

 const timestamp = (min, sec, frame) => minute * 2400 + second * 40 + frame;
 ```

-This second function is for extracting the layer index from the layer id.
+This second function is for extracting the layer index from the layer ID.
 This is needed because the id passed to the layer function doesn't necessarily correspond to its position in the list of layers.
-This function is very nice to have when wanting to quickly reference a layer without looking up its id.
+This function is very nice to have when wanting to quickly reference a layer without looking up its ID.
 Although this boilerplate is quite long, a minified version is included in the full template.

 ```js
 window.subscribe = (store = window.store, select = (state) => state, notify = () => {}) => {